corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

-### Step 2.
-Update Gradle version and associated dependencies
+### Update Gradle version and associated dependencies

-Platform Version 5 requires Gradle 5.4 to build.
+Platform version 5 requires Gradle 5.4 to build.
 If you use the Gradle wrapper, you can upgrade by running:

 ```shell